|

 In philosophical systems of Socrates, Plato, Aristotle, Democritus, Epicurus or

-material world.
+matter and are caused by perception of the material world.
 But in myths of ancient Greece and in particular in the

 of feelings that is shown on the scheme: